 The precision of the figures used in analysis does not justify an estimate closer than the nearest \$1,000,000.
-Giving strongest weight to the indication of value from the Sales Comparison Approach using primary evidence from private purchases, corroborated by sales number 1, number 6 and number 10, and the pending sale of the subject, it is our opinion that the Market Value of the subject property as of May 14, 1993 is \$41,000,000, rounded.
+Giving strongest weight to the indication of value from the Sales Comparison Approach using primary evidence from private purchases, it is our opinion that the Market Value of the subject property as of May 14, 1993 is \$11,000,000, rounded.

-FORTY ONE MILLION DOLLARS
+ELEVEN MILLION DOLLARS